 1. In May 2022, the Copyright Collective Management Organization Act was amended to improve the copyright collective management organization system

-(1) On May 18, 2022, the Copyright Collective Management Organization Ac” was amended to enhance transparency, promote good management and protect the rights of members.
+(1) On May 18, 2022, the Copyright Collective Management Organization Act was amended to enhance transparency, promote good management and protect the rights of members.
 This seeks to enhance the operational system pertaining to copyright collective management organization, facilitates using the mutual trust between individuals and collective management organizations to enable more convenient authorization and boosts the circulation of copyrights.
 The main amendments to the Act were:

 a.
 Establishment of a public consultation mechanism (Article 4-1).